Getting started with the Giving module

 - Process Gift Aid claims (UK only) and even submit online direct to HMRC in a 'button click', and handle overclaims and refunds

-- Support for tax deductible donations (North America, and other non-UK customers)
+- Support for tax deductible donations (North America, and some other non-UK customers)

 - Communicate with givers by Email and SMS (sending in real time or scheduling communications), or produce address labels